mdewey/dotnet-mac-sample/README.md

 }
 ```

-Run your add again using `dotnet run` to verify everything is building correctly.
-"Correctly" means that are not compiler errors
+Run your app again using `dotnet run` to verify everything is building correctly.
+"Correctly" means that are not compiler errors.

 ### Display the Items